arshavskiy/pokemongoupdatemap/README.md

-# Pokemon Go location based Google Map.
+# Pokemon Go Google Map mission map.
-Project JS and jQuery, Node(JSON as DB).
+Project writen in JS and jQuery and Node.js for serving and JSON as DB.

-Pokemon stops location emtered with click on map.
+Pokemon missions distributed on click(3 sec mobile first);
 Mission prise updated from markers on map and saved in JSON file.

 ## Run